bnb-chain/bnb-chain.github.io/docs/learn/bsc-gov.md

 ## Gov Contract
 Implement the cross chain contract interface: **handlePackage(bytes calldata msgBytes, bytes calldata proof, uint64 height, uint64 packageSequence)**

-And do following step:
+And do the following steps:
 - Basic check.
 Sequence check, Relayer sender check, block header sync check, merkel proof check.
-- Check the msg type according to the first byte of msgBytes, only param change msg type supported for now.
+- Check the msg type according to the first byte of msgBytes, only param change msg type is supported for now.
 Check and parse the msg bytes.
 - Use a fixed gas to invoke the  updateParam interface of target contract.
 Catch any exception and emit fail event if necessary, but let the process go on.
 - Claim reward for the relayer and increase sequence.

 ## Workflow

  There are many system parameters to control the behavior of the BSC: